bodastage/bts-ce-lite/README.md

 # BTS-CE-Lite

-BTS-CE-lite is a minimal feature version of [bts-ce](https://github.com/bodastage/bts-ce).
+BTS-CE-Lite is a minimal feature version of [bts-ce](https://github.com/bodastage/bts-ce).
 It is a cross platform telecommunication management desktop app.

 ## Features